The Less Crazy Manifesto

 Documentation that nobody reads is documentation that doesn’t exist.

 The knowledge already exists.
 The gap is always distribution.
+The format should match how the recipient consumes information, not how the creator prefers to produce it.

 The Multiplier